curiousTauseef/rtl-cheat/verilog/icarus.md

 Ugly, embedded into simulation.

-Supports up to Verilog 2005.
+Supports up to Verilog 2005 well, with flags for experimental 2009 / 2012.